ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/stop-indexing-operation.dotnet.markdown

-﻿# Operations : How to stop indexing?
+﻿# Operations : How to Stop Indexing

-**StopIndexingOperation** is used to stop indexing for entire database.
+**StopIndexingOperation** is used to stop indexing for the entire database.

 Use [StopIndexOperation](../../../client-api/operations/maintenance/stop-index-operation) to stop single index.

-{NOTE Indexing will be resumed automatically after server restart or after using [start indexing operation](../../../client-api/operations/maintenance/start-indexing-operation)./}
+{NOTE Indexing will be resumed automatically after a server restart or after using [start indexing operation](../../../client-api/operations/maintenance/start-indexing-operation)./}

 ### Syntax